Garden to Go

 Pick-up a flat of plants pre-selected by our garden experts.
-If you're short on time or don't take pleasure in browsing the enormous selection of plants at the May Edible Plant Sale, get a Gardens to Go!
+If you're short on time or don't take pleasure in browsing the enormous selection of plants at the 2014 May Edible Plant Sale, get a Garden to Go!
 This is the fastest shopping option.
 Choose from these themes:

 We cannot make any substitutions.
 If you want to do that, the main sale is best for you!
 If not all of the plants on the list meet our standards, we might need to make plant replacements.
 In that case, we'll do our best to find the best match.

 Pre-pay below with Paypal and pick up your order at the sale!

 Go directly to the Gardens to Go tent, choose which ones you'd like, and pay upon arrival.

 Find the Garden to Go tent in the lower field of Meridian Park (4649 Sunnyside Ave.
 N.), during regular sale hours, Saturday or Sunday (May 3-4), 9 a.m.-3 p.m.

 The perfect mix for a large container or plant them individually These varieties perform well in pots and include some shorter season choices to allow you a succession of harvest.

 Grows to be a small, dense bush, suitable for containers.
 The leaves are much smaller than those of most basils.
 The flavor is similar to that of sweet basil, but somewhat stronger and spicier.